JMTreats Logo

 68-72°F

-Soft and pliable, easily smears and fully blends into flour, coating all particles like shortbread.
+Soft and pliable, easily smears and fully blends into flour, coating all particles.

 Result

 Tender, crumbly, cake-like texture.
 No flaky layers or steam pockets.
-Uniformly dense crumb.
+Uniformly dense.

 Melted Butter